publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schIV/m__us_usc_t7_s7470.md

     (c) __Required referenda__

-    The Secretary shall hold a referendum under subsection (b) of this section—
+    The Secretary shall hold a referendum under subsection (b)—

         (1) at the end of the 6-year period beginning on the effective date of the order and at the end of each subsequent 6-year period;